kpadur/modelling-ht-and-defence/README.md

 - gymnasium (version 0.29.1 or higher)
 - networkx (version 3.0 or higher)
 - pettingzoo (version 1.24.1 or higher)

+R version 4.3.1 or higher version is required for data analysis and visualisation.

+The following R libraries are required:
+- readr (version 2.1.4 or higher)
+- ggplot2 (version 3.4.4 or higher)
+- zoo (version 1.8 or higher)
 ```
 ## Run experiments
 ```